 Availability of question paper and recorded responses of candidates

 January 31, 2019

-Registered candidates can download the admit card of JEE Main 2019 for April exam from March 20, 2019.
-The admit card will consist of all the details regarding the examination venue, timings, roll number, personal details of the candidates and more.
-Since the exam slot will be allocated randomly, the admit card will also contain details of the exam date and the shift assigned.
-JEE Main 2019 admit card is an important identity document and candidates have to present it while reporting for examination at the allotted centre.
+Registered candidates could download the admit card of JEE Main 2019 for April exam from March 21, 2019.
+The admit card consisted of all the details regarding the examination venue, timings, roll number, personal details of the candidates and more.
+Since the exam slot was allocated randomly, the admit card also contained details of the exam date and the shift assigned.
+JEE Main 2019 admit card is an important identity document and candidates had to present it while reporting for examination at the allotted centre.
 Inability to produce the admit card of JEE Main 2019 may lead to disqualification of the candidate.
-Candidates will also have to take a photo id proof (College/ School ID Card, Driving License, Passport) to the exam centre along with the admit card.
+Candidates also had to take a photo id proof (College/ School ID Card, Driving License, Passport) to the exam centre along with the admit card.